-At first glance, these two services seem to be equally matched in the area of security and they pretty much are.
+At first glance, these two services seem to be equally matched in the area of security and they pretty much are in New Zealand.

 ExpressVPN supports three popular protocols: IKEv2, OpenVPN (TCP and UDP), and Lightway.
-As a default, ExpressVPN implements the OpenVPN protocol on all devices.
+As a default, ExpressVPN implements the OpenVPN protocol on all devices in New Zealand.

-Of course, iOS devices use the IKEv2 protocol for faster speeds and security.
+Of course, iOS devices use the IKEv2 protocol for faster speeds and security in New Zealand.
 For encryption, it uses AES-256-CBC ciphers with HMAC SHA-256 data authentication on the data channel.

 Meanwhile, it deploys the AES-256-GCM ciphers with RSA-4096 handshake and HMAC SHA-256 data authentication for the control channel.

 On the other hand, TorGuard offers support on OpenVPN, WireGuard, OpenConnect, L2TP, and IKEv2.
-For the data channel, it uses AES-256-GCM ciphers with SHA256 for data authentication and RSA-4096 for a handshake.
+For the data channel, it uses AES-256-GCM ciphers with SHA256 for data authentication and RSA-4096 for a handshake in New Zealand.

-For the control channel, TorGuard uses the same ciphers and hash authentication, with the inclusion of SHA384 for authentication. iOS apps use either IKEv2 or IPSec protocols.
+For the control channel, TorGuard uses the same ciphers and hash authentication, with the inclusion of SHA384 for authentication. iOS apps use either IKEv2 or IPSec protocols in New Zealand.

-Both ExpressVPN and TorGuard offer a kill switch to protect your data in the event of unexpected disconnections.
+Both ExpressVPN and TorGuard offer a kill switch to protect your data in the event of unexpected disconnections in New Zealand.

-ExpressVPN offers a split tunneling feature on all of its devices, while TorGuard only offers it on its Android version.
+ExpressVPN offers a split tunneling feature on all of its devices, while TorGuard only offers it on its Android version in New Zealand.

-Where security features are concerned, TorGuard offers StealthVPN and SOCKS5 proxy, while ExpressVPN offers Obfuscation servers and MediaStreamer.
+Where security features are concerned, TorGuard offers StealthVPN and SOCKS5 proxy, while ExpressVPN offers Obfuscation servers and MediaStreamer in New Zealand.

-Both VPNs seem to be giving competition to each other but ExpressVPN with an edge because of its split tunneling feature.
+Both VPNs seem to be giving competition to each other but ExpressVPN with an edge because of its split tunneling feature in New Zealand.